-In 2019, Proman Shipping entered into a joint venture with Stena Bulk to operate three methanol-powered ships, and we have subsequently announced three additional 49,900 dwt methanol dual-fuel MR tankers, bringing our total investment in methanol-powered vessels to six newbuildings.
-When used as a shipping fuel, methanol does not produce any sulphur emissions and produces very low levels of nitrogen oxide and particulate emissions, helping to create a more sustainable global shipping industry.
+In 2019, Proman entered into a joint venture with Stena Bulk to own and operate six state-of-the-art 49,900 dwt methanol dual-fuel MR tankers.
+When used as a shipping fuel, methanol virtually eliminates sulphur and particulate matter emissions and produces very low levels of nitrogen oxide, helping to create a more sustainable global shipping industry.

-Proman is committed to implementing and developing more sustainable ways to produce methanol including the recycling of carbon dioxide, the use of bio-waste and the evaluation of new, more efficient production technologies.
+Proman is committed to implementing and developing more sustainable ways to produce methanol including the recycling of carbon dioxide, the use of green feedstocks and the evaluation of new and more efficient production technologies.

 Methanol is a vital chemical used in a huge range of everyday products, and is emerging as a renewable and biodegradable fuel.
 Uses and applications include: